pipelight/virshle/README.md

 The goal here is to be able to dig out shit tons personnalized virtual machines.

-The combination of a custom nixos image and an already provisionned volume for secret storage allow for extremly fast deployment bypassing the usual provisionning

 Nixos has bultin features to build iso based on configuration file.
+This bypasses the usual provisionning.

+The combination of a custom nixos image and an already provisionned volume for secret storage allow for extremly fast deployments (~20 seconds) of complete up and running machines.

 ## S/O